 Cover the nuts with room temperature water (more water than nuts).

-Pour over some sea salt (about one tablespoon of sea salt per liter of water).
+Pour over a little sea salt (about one tablespoon of sea salt per liter of water).

 Cover the bowl with a linen/kitchen towel so they can "breathe".